Peter Boeve

-Peter Boeve (born 14 March 1957) is a Dutch retired footballer who played for Ajax, Vitesse, Beerschot VAC and the Netherlands national team.
-He is the current coach of Hoofdklasse club CSV Apeldoorn.
+Peter Boeve (born 14 March 1957) is a Dutch retired footballer who played for Ajax, Vitesse, Beerschot and the Netherlands national team.

 During his career, while playing for Ajax, he was four times champion of Netherlands, three time Netherlands' Cup winner and a winner of European Cup Winners' Cup.

 Playing career

 Club

-Marauding left back Boeve started his career at Vitesse and left them for Dutch giants Ajax in 1979.
+Marauding left back Boeve grew up in Uddel and started his career at Vitesse and left them for Dutch giants Ajax in 1979.
 The Ajax defense had much to contend with in terms of injuries.
 The defender was especially quick and constructive and very strong offensively.
 This fitted well in the game system that Ajax played, where supporters could push the attack.
 Boeve would retain his place as an emerging left-wingback and played as many as 296 official matches for the club, 228 games of them in the league.
 On 10 February 1980 Boeve scored Ajax's 2000th league goal since the introduction of the Eredivisie in season 1956/1957 (although it is claimed by some sources that Charles Bonsink was).
 Boeve scored 0-2 in the match Ajax-Haarlem (1-3 final score).
 Ajax with Boeve were four times champion (1979/80, 1981/82, 1982/83 and 1984/1985), four times runners up (1980/81, 1985/86, 1986/87 and 1987/88) and once third (1983/84).
 At Ajax Boeve was five times a KNVB Cup finalist (1979/80, 1980/81, 1982/83, 1985/86 and 1986/87, the last three seasons emerging as the cup winners).
 Ajax reached the 1979/80 European Cup semi-final (goal difference +23 (31-8)), and in 1986/87, won the European Cup Winners' Cup.
 On 16 September 1987 Boeve got injured in a match against the Irish team Dundalk.
 In an unfortunate collision with an opponent he broke a rib and punctured a lung, but he played on.
 He would never return to the first team.
 After several matches in the second team, he decided to move to Belgian club Beerschot VAC.
 Boeve was considered one of the best left backs of his generation (in a constructive and offensive way).

 International

-Boeve made his debut for the Netherlands in a May 1982 friendly match against England and earned a total number of 16 caps for his country without scoring any goal.
+Boeve played 4 games for the Netherlands national under-21 football team and made his senior debut for the Netherlands in a May 1982 friendly match against England and earned a total number of 16 caps for his country without scoring any goal.
 His final international was a May 1986 friendly match against West Germany.